breylaude/blog/_posts/2023-12-12-fbinfer-reduced-laude-techs-product-crash-by-50%.md

 ---

 {: .box-note}
 Just want to share how powerful this tool is.
-Infer[1], or FBInfer (since it's written by Facebook), is a static analyzer that can detect cross-function logic errors and potential data race in C, C++ and Objective-C. Which is just amazing.
+Infer[1], or FBInfer (since it's written by Facebook), is a static analyzer that can detect cross-function logic errors and potential data race in C, C++ and Objective-C.

 [[1] Infer Static Analyzer](https://fbinfer.com/)